DevMa7e1/SuperSimpleCloud/README.md

 4. **Reed Solomon based actions are slow**

 If you are using Reed Solomon based backups, please keep in mind that they are very slow when file size is bigger than 50MB and quite slow at 10MB-50MB.
-To speed up big files quite a bit, edit the reedsolo line in the setup.txt file to a smaller power of 2 (like 16, 8, 4 or 2). **Please keep in mind that reducing the reedsolo value decreases the ability to correct errors.** Also, for the impatient ones, you can check the live python server output for progress made on setting up and recovery. <sup>Thankfully this runs in the background so you can still interact with the cloud in the mean time.</sup>
+To speed up big files quite a bit, edit the reedsolo line in the setup.txt file to a smaller power of 2 (like 16, 8, 4 or 2). **Please keep in mind that reducing the reedsolo value decreases the ability to correct errors.** Also, for the impatient ones, you can check the live python server output for progress made on setting up and recovery. <sup>Thankfully this runs in the background so you can still interact with the cloud in the meantime.</sup>

 5. **Don't store sensitive information without encrypting it**

 Don't store any sensitive information on a cloud running Super Simple Cloud!
 But, if you insist, make sure to encrypt the file containing the sensitive information then <span style="color: red;">
-**delete the original**</span> (white colored one). <sup>Actually the AES encryption is pretty strong, if you use a good password!</sup>
+**delete the original**</span> (white colored one). <sup>Actually, the AES encryption is pretty strong, if you use a good password!</sup>